Dr Cary Funk

 Director, science and society research, Pew Research Center

 Cary Funk is director of science and society research at Pew Research Center, where she has co-authored of a number of reports focused on public trust in science, including views connected with energy, climate, food science, childhood vaccines, and emerging science issues such as gene editing.
-Recent studies include “Science News and Information Today” and “Women and Men in STEM Often at Odds Over Workplace Equity.”
-She has specialized in public understanding of science topics since 2001 and has broad expertise in political and social attitudes, including American politics and elections, race and ethnicity, and religion.
-Prior to joining Pew Research Center, she directed the Virginia Commonwealth University Life Sciences Surveys, national surveys on science and biotechnology.
-She has served as an adviser for numerous projects about the science and engineering workforce and public opinion on science.
-She is currently on the editorial board of the Bulletin of Science, Technology & Society.
-Funk began her career at CBS News in New York, and in more recent years has served as an election night analyst for NBC News.
-She earned a doctorate and a master’s in social psychology from the University of California, Los Angeles.
+Recent studies include "Trust and Mistrust in Americans' Views of Scientific Experts," “Science News and Information Today,” “Women and Men in STEM Often at Odds Over Workplace Equity” and "What Worries People About Future Science and Tech Innovations?"
+Funk earned a doctorate and a master’s in social psychology from the University of California, Los Angeles.

 Thematic Sessions III. a.
 Science engagement: redefining the uneasy relations with politics and policy?
 Some transatlantic dimensions

 This is a crucial time for reflecting on the role of science in politics and policy-making.
 In scientific communities throughout Europe and in the U.S. there is a palpable concern over the degree to which the public trusts scientific experts and authorities.
 Many view the public health threats emerging as a result of people’s concerns about vaccine safety and effectiveness as a sign of decreasing trust in scientific authority.
 Another case in point is the ‘climate change denial’, which refers to the unwarranted doubt of scientific consensus on the rate and extent of global warming.